-Side effects from Celexa withdrawal, even after ridiculously large amounts of evidence regarding withdrawal complications, still tend to be largely misunderstood by the same people who prescribe these drugs.
+Side effects from Celexa (Citalopram) withdrawal, even after ridiculously large amounts of evidence regarding withdrawal complications, still tend to be largely misunderstood by the same people who prescribe these drugs.

 Do you feel misunderstood?